Website Kama Sutra

 There are no standard fonts.
 (No, not even Arial or Tahoma exist on all computers.)

-If you really must have your text in a particular font, consider making a PDF file instead of a web page.
+If text really must be in a particular font, consider making a PDF file instead of a web page.
+(It is also now possible to load a font file, in better browsers.)
 (PDF files are meant for portable desktop publishing, designed for printing.)
-If you just need a logo to be in a certain font, you can always make the logo into a picture (but beware the dangers in this).
+A logo can be made to be in a certain font, by making the logo into a picture (but beware the dangers in this).

-It is best to leave your body text font size completely up to the user, and when you do specify sizes, use relative measurements rather than absolute ones (in CSS, font-size: smaller; rather than font-size: 8pt;).
+It is best to leave the page body text font size completely up to the user,

 Page component placement